dfst/deepforge/docs/fundamentals/custom_layers.rst

 In this example, :code:`assert(torch.isTypeOf(action, 'nn.Module'))` enforces that the :code:`action` variable is another neural network layer.
 After defining the layer, DeepForge will parse the layer definition and create a visual representation for use in the architecture editor.
 As this assertion enforces that :code:`action` is a neural network layer, DeepForge will update itself accordingly; in this case, editing the attribute will allow the user to hierarchically create nested neural network architectures to be passed as the :code:`action` argument to the constructor.

-The second best practice is to make sure to return :code:`self` in any setter functions.
+The second best practice is to make sure to **return self in any setter functions**.
 An example of this can be found in the setters in the :code:`SpatialMaxPooling` layer shown below:

 .. code-block:: lua